minaohh/caramelo-properties-8fb73/content/pages/index.md

     features:
       - title: >-
-          “Caramelo Properties prioritizes the health and well-being of its guests, ensuring that homes are spacious, guests are entertained (Netflix, card games), amenities are excellent, and guests are protected against COVID-19 (through fogging).”
+          “Caramelo Properties prioritizes the health and well-being of its guests, ensuring that homes are spacious with excellent amenities, guests are entertained (Netflix, card games), and guests are protected against COVID-19 (through fogging).”
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines